slsa-framework/slsa-github-generator/CONTRIBUTING.md

 - [TypeScript](https://www.typescriptlang.org/) - For GitHub actions.
 - [Bash](https://www.gnu.org/software/bash/) - For scripts in GitHub actions and workflows.

-We do not have a strict rule that proscribes the use of specific language use.
+We do not have a strict rule that proscribes the use of a specific language.
-However, any PRs that intruduce a new language should include justification for adding the new language as well as a plan for adding tooling that introduces the necessary tooling and testing infrastructure.
+However, any PRs that introduce a new language should include justification for adding the new language as well as a plan for adding the necessary tooling and testing infrastructure.

 We will generally reject PRs that introduce the use of memory-unsafe languages or use of existing languages in memory-unsafe ways (e.g. the Go